DawdlingHalo/Discord-Stock-Bot/README.md

 ## botv5.py
 This bot gives End of the Day (EOD) details of the company stock along with the rest of the commands already given in previous versions.
 It shows the details in a specific format of pointers.

+## botv6.py
+This displays stock updates of a company every hour.
+Since market opens at 9:30am - 4:00pm , the hoursly updates follow after every hour starting form 9:30.
+Time between 3:30pm to 4:00pm is considered as individual update.

+Like previously , the rest functions are present in this iteration too.